How to Setup the Vivaldi Browser on the Raspberry Pi

 sudo /etc/init.d/dphys-swapfile restart

 5. This increase in swap space should now help with the performance of the Vivaldi browser on the Raspberry Pi.
-Please note, increasing the swap size may shorten the life of your SD Card.
+Please note, increasing the swap size may shorten the life of your micro SD Card.

 Media Extensions